 Did you know 1 in 5 children suffer from some form of diagnosable mental illness, with suicide being the 2nd leading cause of death in college students and 3rd leading cause of death in people ages 15-24?
-The first topic of discussion surrounded around the role the internet plays on a child’s mental health.
+The first topic of discussion was surrounded on the role the internet plays on a child’s mental health.

-Dr. David Rosenberg, psychiatrist in Chief at Wayne State University and Detroit Medical Center, discussed how internet addiction changes a child’s mental health.
+Dr. David Rosenberg, the psychiatrist in Chief at Wayne State University and Detroit Medical Center, discussed how internet addiction changes a child’s mental health.

 “Social media and an internet addiction are physically damaging to the brains’ decision-making center,” explained Dr. Rosenberg.
 “When people go on just a couple weeks of phone detox, their brains normalize again.”

 Dr. Rosenberg’s work has been featured on NBC’s Today show and he is often sought out by national media as an expert on issues of child psychiatry.

 The next topic of discussion was centered around access to healthcare and the stigmas associated with getting help.

 “Stereotypes are one of the largest barriers preventing people from getting the help that they need,” says child psychologist and Clinical Associate Professor at WSU, Dr. Marilyn Franklin.
 “Care is available but often unaffordable.”

 The panelists agreed that we live in a fear-based society with too much content to process, leaving us with limited ways to cope.

 The last emerging topic centered around the role a parent’s mental health has on a child.